explorable-viz/esop2025/ESOP-revision-plan.md

 - [ ] 4 scenarios introducing data transparency: we use the highlighting in Fig. 2 to illustrate 3 of our 4
   scenarios, but I think this is ambitious.
-The arrows in Fig. 2 illustrate only one of these scenarios (linked inputs), and the colours only really make sense from a linked inputs perspective too (because the grey inputs are the ``related inputs``).
+The arrows in Fig. 2 illustrate only one of these scenarios (linked inputs), and the colours only really make sense from a linked inputs perspective too (because the grey inputs are the "related inputs").
 This is complicated further by the fact that when we talk about restricting the output selection to the y coordinate only, the reader has to imagine both the output and input selections being different from those shown in the figure.